It takes a village to raise a child is an African proverb meaning a child’s upbringing belongs to the entire community

 - Actively engaging with the community -youth, parents and community organisations to create social networks which enhance the protective factors and reduce the risk factors.
 Leadership was demonstrated -a sensible mix of rights and responsibilities was used.

 - The State providing institutional and financial support.
-For instance, creating a 250-euro leisure card which families with youth could access to pay for club activities.
+For instance, creating a 250-euro activity card which families with youth could access to pay for club activities.

-As a registered nurse with many years working in psychiatry this seems like common sense approach to me.
-I am not at all surprised that when Iceland systematically applied this approach that it worked.
+As a registered nurse with many years working in psychiatry this seems like a common sense approach to me.
+I am not surprised that when Iceland systematically applied this approach that it worked.
 This approach is also consistent with some newer studies on social networks.

 What might work in New Zealand?

 I think the Icelandic model could work in New Zealand if it was applied in a systematic way.
-It is really about using an evidence based approach to strengthen communities.
+It is really about using an evidence based approach to strengthen communities (post-Covid note; this is analogous to the Covid-19 ‘breaking the chains of transmission’ concept although for suicide prevention the idea is to enhance positive connections whilst minimising the negative connections for at risk groups/ ‘bubbles’).

 New Zealand has some small scale strengthening community initiatives already.
 Christchurch City Council, for instance, has a $7.2 m strengthening communities fund that distributes grants.
 But these community initiatives are not as evidence based, systematic or as large scaled as what Iceland uses.